Please send me information about this trip

 Day 4: Winaywayna - Machu Picchu - Cusco / Max alt 2440/8000 ft Distance 7 km/4.5 mi

-After an early breakfast, we begin the final trek to the lost city of Machu Picchu.
-We cross over the top of the mountain at Inti Punku “ the Sun Gate”, where we get our first inspiring and panoramic view of Machu Picchu.
-Then we descend to Machu Picchu where we will register at the check point and enjoy our private, guided tour of the ancient Inka ruins.
-After the tour you take the bus down to Aguas Calientes to board the train back to Cusco.
+After an early breakfast, you say farewell to porters and begin the final trek to the lost city of Machu Picchu.
+We cross over the top of the mountain saddle at Inti Punku “ the Sun Gate”, where we get our first inspiring and panoramic view of Machu Picchu.
+Then descend to Machu Picchu where we register at the check point and enjoy our private, guided tour of the ancient Inka citadel.
+After the tour you take the bus down to Aguas Calientes and if time permits you can stop for lunch in local restaurant (at your expense) before you board the train back to Cusco.
+(B)

 NOTE: This hike can be done in 3 days if you are really fit.
 It will be a private hike for the same cost as 4 day hike.
 You hike the same distance.